noltron000/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

+As George walked through the zoo, it seemingly expanded into a true jungle.
+Before he knew it, he was lost!
+But something was odd.
+The sky turned bright and colorful, and flowers bloomed before his eyes.
+Suddenly, a puff of colored smoke obscured his vision.

-George met the Unicorn King who granted him magic powers.
+From the fading mists, George met the Unicorn King.
+The Unicorn King granted him magic powers, and sent him away back to school with the zookeeper.

 The end.

 ## Cast